-SACT data for 01 January 2016 to 31 Dec 2018 was used.
-These date ranges were used to take into account SACT data completeness (reduced in the last quartile of this audit period) and provide all patients with a minimum of 4 months to receive adjuvant chemotherapy following surgery.
+SACT data for 01 January 2017 to 31 Dec 2019 was used.
+These date ranges were used to take into account SACT data completeness (reduced in the last quartile of the audit period) and provide all patients with a minimum of 4 months to receive adjuvant chemotherapy following surgery.